edgelesssys/constellation/docs/docs/architecture/attestation.md

 ### Platform Configuration Register (PCR)

 A Platform Configuration Register (PCR) is a memory location in the TPM that has some unique properties.
+PCRs cannot be written, they can only be "extended".
-To store a new value in a PCR, the existing value is extended with a new value as follows:
+When a PCR is extended with a value, the PCR's new value `PCR[n]` is calculated as follows:

 ```
-PCR[N] = HASHalg( PCR[N] || ArgumentOfExtend )
+PCR[n] = Hash( PCR[n-1] || value )
 ```

-The PCRs are typically used to store runtime measurements.
-The new value of a PCR is always an extension of the existing value.
+Thus, the value of a PCR always depends on all previous values.
+PCRs are typically used to store runtime measurements.
+In that case, the value of a PCR uniquely reflects the sequence of runtime measurements it was extended with.
-Thus, storing the measurements of multiple components into the same PCR irreversibly links them together.

 ### Measured boot

 Measured boot builds on the concept of chained runtime measurements.
-Each component in the boot chain loads and measures the next component into the PCR before executing it.
+Each component in the boot chain loads and measures the next component and extends the measurements into the PCR.
-By comparing the resulting PCR values against trusted reference values, the integrity of the entire boot chain and thereby the running system can be ensured.
+By comparing the resulting PCR values against reference values, the integrity of the entire boot chain can be ensured.

 ### Remote attestation (RA)